swilliams/DB5-Swift/README.md

 #### Theme methods

-Most of the methods are straightforward. `-Theme.boolForKey()` returns a Bool, and so on.
+Most of the methods are straightforward. `Theme.boolForKey()` returns a Bool, and so on.

 Some of the methods require multiple values in the plist file.
-For instance, `-Theme.fontForKey()` expects the font name as `keyName` and the size as `keyNameSize`.
+For instance, `Theme.fontForKey()` expects the font name as `keyName` and the size as `keyNameSize`.
 See Theme.swift for more information about these multiple-key values.

 #### Inheritance